English

 Al‑'Imam al‑Sadiq (A) said: "The two (Shi'i disputants) should look for one who narrates our traditions and has in view our halal andharam and who as well understands our ahkam.
 Then (having found such a person) they should accept him as a judge."(Ibid.)

-Al‑'Imam al‑'Askari (A) said:..."As to the faqih who preserves the integrity of his self, defends his faith, opposes his lust and obeys the command of his Master (mawla), then it is for the laymen ('awamm)to imitate him."(al‑Tabarsi, al‑ Ihtijaj)
+Al‑'Imam al‑'Askari (A) said:..."As to the faqih who preserves the integrity of his self, defends his faith, opposes his lust and obeys the command of his Master (mawla)then it is for the laymen ('awamm)to imitate him."(al‑Tabarsi, al‑ Ihtijaj)

 8. The traditions quoted above expressly indicate the permissibility of giving fatwa in accordance with the principles of Shi'i jurisprudence.
 There are other traditions which, though they do not expressly state such a sanction, are relevant in that we can infer such a permissibility from them.

 Al‑'Imam al‑Baqir (A) said: "Anyone who gives fatwa without knowledge or guidance is cursed by the angels of Divine wrath and mercy.
 The sins of those who act upon his fatwas also lie upon him."
-(Wasa'il al‑Shi'ah, vol. 18, fourth of the chapters of sifat al‑qadi, a sahih tradition narrated on the authority of Abu 'Ubaydah)
+(Wasa'il al‑Shi'ah, vol. 18, fourth of the chapters of sifat al‑qadi, sahih tradition narrated on the authority of Abu 'Ubaydah)

 Al 'Imam al‑Sadiq (A) said: "Anyone who acts upon qiyas destroys himself and others who act upon his verdict.
 Whoever gives fatwawithout knowledge and without knowing nasikh and mansukh ormuhkam and mutashabih, brings perdition upon himself and others."
 (Usul al‑Kafi, vol. 1, bab al‑nahy 'an al‑qawl bi ghayr al‑‘ilm, hadith 9)